-Your Company has complied with the conditions of Corporate Governance as stipulated inthe SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 "SEBI(LODR) Regulations 2015" as amended from time to time.
-The Auditor'scertificate on compliance with respect to the same is annexed herewith as "Annexure B".
-In addition it has documented its internal policies in line with the Corporate Governanceguidelines.
+Your Company has complied with the conditions of Corporate Governance as stipulatedunder the SEBI (LODR) Regulations 2015 as amended from time to time.
+The Auditor'scertificate on compliance with respect to the same is annexed herewith as "AnnexureB".
+In addition it has documented its internal policies in line with the CorporateGovernance guidelines.

 15. MANAGEMENT DISCUSSION & ANALYSIS

 The Management Discussion & Analysis as stipulated under Regulation 34 of the SEBI(LODR) Regulations 2015 is presented in a separate section forming part of this AnnualReport.

 16. DIRECTORS AND KEY MANAGERIAL PERSONNEL

-As per Section 152 of the Companies Act 2013 at least two- thirds of the Directorsshall be subject to retirement by rotation.
-One-third of such Directors must retire fromoffice at each AGM of the shareholders and a retiringDirector is eligible for re-election.
+As per Section 152 of the Companies Act 2013 at least two-third of the Directorsshall be subject to retirement by rotation.
+One-third of such Directors must retire fromOffice at each Annual General Meeting "AGM" of the shareholders and a retiringDirector is eligible for re-election.
 Accordingly Mr. Vinod Kumar Padmanabhan ManagingDirector & CEO retires by rotation and being eligible has offered to be re-appointedat the 26th AGM.

-The details regarding the familiarization program for Independent Directors isavailable on the website of your Company under the linkhttps://www.subex.com/shareholder-services/
+The details regarding the familiarization program for Independent Directors isavailable on the website of your Company under the linkhttps://www.subex.com/investors/shareholder-services/.

 17. BOARD MEETINGS

-During the year 7 Board Meetings were convened and held.
+During the year six Board Meetings were convened and held.
 The intervening gap betweenthe meetings was within the period prescribed under the Companies Act 2013 and the SEBI(LODR) Regulations 2015.
 The dates on which meetings were held are as follows:

 |Board Meeting Number ||Date of Meeting |